LiorZ/hdac8_thesis/thesis.rst

 ..

-	Results from the minimization version of our protocol that achieved superior results in earlier tests indicate that there are 13 additional possible deacetylation sites, assuming these sites undergo acetylation in the first place. see table in *HDAC8 and CdLS syndrome* in the supplementary material.
+	Results from the minimization version of our protocol indicate that there are 13 additional possible deacetylation sites, assuming these sites undergo acetylation in the first place. see table in *HDAC8 and CdLS syndrome* in the supplementary material.

-	Mutant SMC1A proteins account for ~ 5% of the cases of CdLS and is shown to have several mutations in a number of patients and number of sites [24]_.
+	Mutant SMC1A proteins account for ~ 5% of the cases of CdLS and were shown to posses several mutations in a number of patients at a number of sites [24]_.
 We tested whether any of these mutations are known acetylation sites and whether these acetylation sites are recognized by our protocol as HDAC8 deacetylation positions.

 .. figure:: images/SMC1A_mutations.png
 	:scale: 40%